DenissSmehovs/DenissSmehovs/README.md

 <h2 align="left">Hi 👋!
-My name is Deniss and I'm a a software developer, from Latvia</h2>
+My name is Deniss and I'm a software developer, from Latvia</h2>

 ###